Why is Wasabi Hot?

 Wasabi is known for its unique and intense heat.
 The cause is an organosulfur compound called allyl isothiocyanate (AITC) which is produced by plants belonging to the Brassicaceae family.
 Allyl isothiocyanate is found throughout the entire plant, but the highest concentration is found in the rhizome (underground stem).

-When you eat wasabi, allyl isothiocyanate triggers a reaction in the mucous membranes of your nose and mouth, which can lead to a sensation of heat and burning.
-Interestingly, unlike capsaicin, the compound responsible for the spiciness of chili peppers, wasabi’s heat is not related to pain receptors.
-Instead, allyl isothiocyanate stimulates the nerve receptors responsible for detecting heat.
-Ingestion of mustard and horseradish produces the same response.
+When ingested, allyl isothiocyanate triggers a reaction in the mucous membranes of the nose and mouth, leading to the sensation of heat and burning.
+Unlike capsaicin, the compound responsible for the sensation of burning in chillies, wasabi’s heat is not related to pain receptors.
+Allyl isothiocyanate stimulates the nerve receptors responsible for detecting heat.
 To put it in simple terms, wasabi stimulates a sense of heat in the nose while chilli stimulates a sense of pain in the tongue.

 The intensity of the heat depends on several factors, such as the freshness of the wasabi, the variety, cultivation time, how it was prepared, and individual sensitivity.
 Some people may only experience a mild burning sensation, while others might find wasabi almost unbearable.
 Consuming hot chillies or wasabi can induce a sense of euphoria due to the release of endorphins in response to the pain.